GuidesHow To'sHow To Wire RGB LED Strip Without A Controller

 Know The Wiring Process

-Once you know what each wire in your RGB LED strip does, you have to connect them to a power source.
-For each color of your RGB strip, there will be a separate pair or trio of wires that you must connect to a power source.
+Once you know what each wire in your RGB LED strip does, connect them to a power source.
+For each color of your RGB strip, there will be a pair or trio of wires you need to connect to a power source.
 That means you’ll have to connect the positive, negative, and ground wires separately for the red, green, and blue bulbs.

 Data Controller Connection